 - “The concrete way it provides a window to view the client’s social network.”

 - “The projective potential of the figures — It’s hands-on, and helps client get to unconscious material.”

 - “Works better than traditional talk therapy—involves clients in the process from the beginning.”

-- “Having something tangible instead of writing helped maintain the focus of our kids”
+- “Having something tangible to see and handle instead of writing helped maintain the focus of our kids”